sstewart326/tst-services/README.md

 ## Overview:
-This applications main purpose is to find the best group prices given current rates and cabin prices and to find all combinations of promotions.
+This application's main purpose is to find the best group prices given current rates and cabin prices and to find all combinations of promotions.

 All data used at runtime is provided in tst-services/server/src/main/java/com/tst/CruiseApplication